Jesus and Paul both said we would be rewarded for doing good, which sounds like a punch in the face to the gospel of grace.

 God will repay each person according to what they have done.
 To those who by persistence in doing good seek glory, honor and immortality, he will give eternal life.
 But for those who are self-seeking and who reject the truth and follow evil, there will be wrath and anger.
 (Rom 2:6-8)

-Put Jesus and Paul together and you will find, as you often do, a lovely symmetry.
+Put Jesus and Paul together and you will find, as you often do, a nice symmetry.

 Jesus tells us what we should do (hear and believe) and Paul tells us what we shouldn’t (be stubborn and unrepentant).
 The rewards for getting it right are the same in both cases, and it’s eternal life: